OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-worksheets-in-a-spreadsheet.md

 ms.date: 06/28/2021
 ms.localizationpriority: high
 ---
-# Retrieve a list of the worksheets in a spreadsheet document (Open XML SDK)
+# Retrieve a list of the worksheets in a spreadsheet document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve a list of the worksheets in a